thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

 ThingsBoard Notification Center allows you to send notifications to the end-users.
 You may send notifications manually, via REST API, or based on a specific trigger event.
-You may also schedule delivery of the notification for a specific time.
+You may also schedule delivery of the notification for a particular time.

-To go to the notification center, click on “Notification center” in the sidebar.
+To go to the notification center, click on “Notification center” in the sidebar menu.
 On this page you see the button to send a notification and five tabs: "Inbox", "Sent", "Recipients", "Templates" and "Rules".

 {% if docsPrefix == null %}